solana-foundation/mucho/README.md

 Declare general defaults and configuration settings for use in various places.

-- `cluster` - Desired cluster to clone all fixtures from (if not individually overriden per fixture).
+- `cluster` - Desired cluster to clone all fixtures from (if not individually overridden per fixture).
 If not defined, defaults to Solana's mainnet.
   - Type: `enum`
   - Default: `mainnet`
   - Values: `mainnet`, `devnet`, or `testnet`